Wednesday, October 30, 2019

 The book is written in an accessible prose, using metaphors to illustrate his argument through the book.

 The central theme is that we are the product of evolution.
-As such, our thinking (and intuition) are flawed as they are based on biological agents, which rely on making patterns from gathered through our experiences and perspectives.
+As such, our thinking (and intuition) are flawed as they are based on biological agents, which rely on making patterns gathered through our experiences and perspectives.

 The book, sets out to explain, to 'liberal' readers, why the mindset of conservatives is as it is.
 The 'moral foundations theory' is proposed as one way to compare the differences between people's moral foundations.